How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 Security implications:

-- Grants access to ALL encrypted fields—not granular
+- All-or-nothing access — Grants access to ALL encrypted fields, not granular

 Integrations introduce risk vectors that require specific controls.

-OAuth 2.0 authentication is the standard for modern integrations.
+- OAuth 2.0 authentication — Standard for modern integrations.
 Never store usernames and passwords in integration code.
-Use named credentials to store OAuth tokens securely within Salesforce.
+Use named credentials to store tokens securely.

-API rate limiting prevents abuse and ensures platform stability.
-Monitor API usage against limits; design integrations with rate limits in mind.
+- API rate limiting — Prevents abuse and ensures platform stability.
+Monitor usage against limits; design integrations with rate limits in mind.

-IP whitelisting restricts API access to known IP addresses.
-For integrations with core systems, whitelist specific IP ranges.
+- IP whitelisting — Restricts API access to known IP addresses.
+Whitelist specific IP ranges for integrations with core systems.

 Create dedicated integration users rather than using personal accounts: